Is it time you drastically reduced your sugar intake?

 Find Healthy Replacements For Your Favorite Treats

-Make a mock ice cream with frozen banana slices, cream, and vanilla in the blender.
+2. Make mock ice cream with frozen banana slices, cream, and vanilla in the blender.

-If you like cookies, try these peanut butter cookies.
+3. If you like cookies, try these chocolate chip cookies.
 They are simple to make but won’t give you that sugar spike and dip.

+4. Try a healthy meal replacement shake (my favorite here).
 When I have a protein shake during the day for lunch I feel full and I get that sweet taste without the junk.
-It is true that my favorite shake has some “sugar” listed.
-It’s from honey and beets.
-The shake also contains fat and fiber so it’s low glycemic and doesn’t affect my blood sugar.

 Warning: Don’t eat too many of your “mock sweet treats” because you will eat too many calories.
 Usually, my favorite “mock sweet treats” have a lot of fat which means extra calories.